 How important are milk’s nutrients to my health?

-Milk, cheese and yogurt provide a unique package of nine essential nutrients, making it one of the most nutrient-rich beverages you can enjoy.
+Milk provides a unique package of nine essential nutrients, making it one of the most nutrient-rich beverages you can enjoy.
 One 8 ounce glass of milk delivers the following nutrients:

 - Calcium (25% Daily Value, or DV): Calcium helps build and maintain strong bones and teeth.
 It also plays an important role in nerve function, muscle contraction and blood clotting.